riggi89/RSAM/README.md

 - Close any already-running RSAM process and restart Steam before trying again.
 - If Steam reports that the selected game has registered a different App ID, close the running game and reload the selected game in RSAM.
 - Use **Reload games** after Steam becomes ready.
-- Install the normal setup so Windows automatically selects the matching application architecture.
+- Install the setup that matches the Windows architecture.

 ### Game images are missing